Applications for this year are now open!

 Deadline is September 5, 2022 at 11:59pm EST.

 The League of Canadian Poets is very excited to announce a new annual bursary that will support poetry scholars in Canada.
 This special bursary will provide $2000 in support for one year of education that has a focus on poetry at the undergraduate, graduate, or doctorate level.

 This bursary is intended to provide financial support for students who are studying poetry at the post-secondary level in many formats.
 We are particularly invested in supporting students that identify as BIPOC, Metis, First Nations, Deaf, Disabled, or newcomers to Canada.

 Who should apply for this Bursary?

-- Students entering a year of education at the undergraduate, graduate, or doctoral level at an accredited post-secondary institution for the year following their application for a bursary.
+- Students entering a year of education at the undergraduate, graduate, or doctoral level at an accredited Canadian post-secondary institution for the year 2022-2023.
 Poetry study must make up a significant portion of studies (15% of undergraduate courses, 25% of graduate courses, or the focus of a doctoral degree)